DarrienG/terminal-typeracer-mirror/docs/supported-languages.md

 ]
 ```

+Run `typeracer` once to sync the new language packs.
+You can quit right
+afterwards.

 If you would like _only_ your lang pack to be enabled, first check enabled lang
 packs with `typeracer -s`